Assessing the SMARTness of nutrition commitments

 The development of the SMARTness score follows two principles:

 - Use of a composite score: To measure each of the SMART dimensions – Specific, Measurable, Achievable, Relevant and Time-bound – ingredients are combined into a single score.
 The overall SMARTness score is the average of the five dimensions.
-Several nutrition initiatives use composite scores, such as the Global Hunger Index and the Nutrition Barometer,[1] as well as other non-nutrition specific initiatives (e.g., the Multidimensional Poverty Index[2]).
+Several nutrition initiatives use composite scores, such as the Global Hunger Index and the Nutrition Barometer[1] as well as other non-nutrition specific initiatives (e.g. the Multidimensional Poverty Index[2]).
 Composite scores are more easily interpretable and facilitate comparisons as they reduce the size of a set of ingredients without dropping the underlying information.[3]

 - Apply equal weights to dimensions, and ingredients within dimensions: SMARTness is evaluated by applying equal weights to each dimension.
 In addition, the ingredients within each dimension are equally weighted.
-Equal weights across dimensions and ingredients (within dimensions) produces normalised scores.
+Equal weights across dimensions and ingredients (within dimensions) produce normalised scores.

-Step 1: Reviewing and scoring ingredients
+Step 1: Reviewing and scoring at the ingredient level

 - 1 point for responses that are complete, clear and in alignment with the content of related fields throughout the form.
 No clarifications are required from the commitment-maker.

-- All five dimensions are considered essential for a commitment goal to be SMART, hence each of them (S, M, A, R and T) carries an equal weight of 0.2.
+- All five dimensions are considered essential for a commitment to be SMART, hence each of them (S, M, A, R and T) carries an equal weight of 0.2.

 - Within each SMART dimension, ingredients are equally weighted.
 The individual weights are determined by the number of ingredients in each dimension.

-SNASn = (Sn × w) + (Mn × w) + (An × w) + (Rn × w) + (Tn × w)
+SMARTn = (Sn × w) + (Mn × w) + (An × w) + (Rn × w) + (Tn × w)

 Where the five components Sn, Mn, An, Rn and Tn capture the scores of the individual dimensions and w is equal to one-fifth (first-level weight).

-Sn = S1 × wS + S2 × wS + S3 × wS + S4 × wS + S5 × wS + S6 × wS + S7 × wS
+Sn = S1 × wS + S2 × wS + S3 × wS + S4 × wS + S5 × wS + S6 × wS

-Mn = M1 × wM + M2 × wM + M3 × wM + M4 × wM + M5 × wM
+Mn = M1 × wM + M2 × wM + M3 × wM + M4 × wM + M5 × wM + M6 × wM

 An = A1 × wA + A2 × wA + A3 × wA + A4 × wA